 Harry’s is willing to cater to all your occult-related needs.

-Remember Isaiah Zagar, the artist who creates amazing mosaics and artistic creations at Magic Gardens?
-In addition to the Magic Gardens site, he has a number of pieces all around the city, many of which are on homes and businesses near South Street.
+In addition to the Magic Gardens site, Zagar has a number of pieces all around the city, many of which are on homes and businesses near South Street.
 Some lucky folks have his work in their driveways!

 Even the garbage cans on South Street are artsy.
 Each one is painted differently to resemble a goofy-looking animal.